USDA-SCINet/scinet-workbooks/workbooks/_computing-skills/command-line/cli-interface/shell/commands/manual.md

 #### *Why use built-in documentation instead of searching online?*

-* **Immediate Access:** *No need for internet connectivity, which may be restricted in some HPC environments.*
+* **Immediate access:** *No need for internet connectivity, which may be restricted in some HPC environments.*
-* **Version-Specific Information:** *Online resources may not match the specific software versions installed on an HPC system.*
+* **Version-specific information:** *Online resources may not match the specific software versions installed on an HPC system.*
-* **Detailed and Authoritative:** *Built-in manuals are maintained by the developers of the command or system.*
+* **Detailed and authoritative:** *Built-in manuals are maintained by the developers of the command or system.*
-* **Faster and More Efficient:** *Searching for help directly in the terminal can be quicker than browsing online documentation.*
+* **Faster and more efficient:** *Searching for help directly in the terminal can be quicker than browsing online documentation.*

 ### Types of command documentation